Suggestions for stepfamilies

 - Do not try to replace the original parent.
 You are special and unique and in time will create your own relationship with the children.
 Allow for the original parent to have time alone with their children.

 - Be a spouse first and give the parent role time and space to develop.
 Pay attention to your marriage and do something together beyond everyday duties.
 Your relationship will gain depth and increased satisfaction.
-Some couples find shared service through volunteering, or are brought closer together through prayer and worship.

 - Do things together as a family.
 You will bring traditions from your previous life — add to these with new traditions.